tomrosso/NFL-QBR-Tracker/APWrittenResponse.md

 Describes the input and output of the program demonstrated in the video.

 My program accepts user input from the keyboard.
-They enter a year between 1980 and 2020 and outputs a list of teams the user can choose from.
-The user then inputs a number between 1-32 which will lead the program to display a list of QB stats.
-The user then finally inputs a number that correlates to the stat they wanted and the program will output that stat.
+The user will be asked to enter a year between 1980 and 2020 and the program outputs a list of teams the user can choose from.
+The user then inputs a number between 1 and the amount of teams that year which will lead the program to display a list of QB stats.
+The user then finally can input multiple numbers that correlate to the stats they wanted and then the user will input 0 when they want to display the stat numbers.
+The program will prompt the user to either answer yes to continue running the program or enter no to end the program.
 ## 3b

 Capture and paste two program code segments you developed during the